 If your roof does not have enough space for a solar array, the best option is the installation on the ground.
 But the question is, what is the ideal solar cable length?
 And can the length of solar cable influence the PV system’s efficiency?
 This is a question you must answer before any configuration.
 If it’s too far, you won’t get the desired results, so what’s the acceptable limit?

-To answer the question “how long can solar panel cables be?”, we have to say you can install solar panels 100 meters away from your house, but this will need long and costly cables to avoid energy loss.
+To answer the question “how long can solar panel in Dubai cables be?”, we have to say you can install solar panels 100 meters away from your house, but this will need long and costly cables to avoid energy loss.
 15 meters of solar cable length or less will have a voltage drop of 2%, and that is the current limit.

 How Distance Affects Solar Panel Output